 Although not discussed much, 28% of accident victims develop post-traumatic stress disorder.
 It’s probably higher for a motorcycle accident case.

 According to the Diagnostic and Statistical Manual of Mental Disorders, a traumatic event is when a person is exposed to actual or threatened death, serious injury, or sexual violation.
-A motorcycle wreck almost always leads to serious injury or death and requires treatment from a mental health professional if the rider survives.
+A motorcycle wreck almost always leads to severe injury or death and requires treatment from a mental health professional if the rider survives.

-The exposure must also result from:
+The exposure must also result from the following: